S2-group/msr-2021-green-practices-replication-package/README.md

 #### Mining the Data

-All the explanation of executing dataset building scripts is in the folder [readme](https://github.com/S2-group/msr-2021-green-practices-replication-package/blob/main/dataset_building/README.md).
+All the explanation of the data mining is in the folder [readme](https://github.com/S2-group/msr-2021-green-practices-replication-package/blob/main/dataset_building/README.md).

 ---
 ```